If you are reading this, then you must be considering adopting a rescue dog.

 - Has there been any reactivity issues with men, women or children?
 (S/R)

 - Have you noticed issues with barking or jumping?
 (S/R)

 - Is the dog, cat or small animal friendly?
 (S/R)

 - Has the dog been in social gatherings with other dogs?
 Can I take him safely to dog parks or on walks with other dogs?
 (S/R)

-- Is there any signs of fear aggression?
+- Are there any signs of fear aggression?
 If so, what are the triggers?
 (S/R)

-- Is there any issues with chewing or destructive behavior?
+- Are there any issues with chewing or destructive behavior?
 (S/R)